mvolkmann/blog/src/swift/SwiftUI.md

 }
 ```

-TODO: Review and possibly simplify the rest of this section!

-The `AttributedString` struct supports associating specific "attributes"
-with substrings in a `String` that it holds.
-For example, the string "Red Green Blue" can have attributes
-that specify the foreground color to use for each word.
-When rendered, it can apply the attributes to affect styling.

 For basic styling such as making parts of a string bold or italic,
 it is not necessary to use `AttributedString` because
 the `Text` view supports a subset of Markdown syntax.